glue-viz/glue-experimental-plugins/README.md

 # Experimental plugins for glue

-Once this package is installed, experimental plugins can be registered by giving the path to the plug-ins as e.g.
+Once this package is installed, experimental plugins will automatically be registered with Glue (requires Glue 0.5 or later)
-``'glue_exp.importers.webcam_importer``.